 - Rarely go outdoors or always wear sunscreen

-- Follow a strict vegan diet (few plant-based foods contain vitamin D)
+- Follow a strict vegan diet (a few plant-based foods contain vitamin D)

 Signs You Might Be Low on Vitamin D